 (ashore)

-privateers and pirates reference sheet may
+pirates reference sheet may also

-also be used with the previous sheet for
+be used with the previous sheet

-early buccaneers, or with the following
+for early buccaneers, or with the

-are needed.
-No naval rules are included, the game
+following one if other details are needed.
+No naval rules are

-system may be used in conjunction with those you
+included, the game system may be used in

-when a game begins.
+game begins.

-These two last documents are valid from c.1700 till
+documents are valid from c.1700 till the

-the first decades of the 19th century (and
+first decades of the 19th century (and

-even till Zorro, The Miserables, and the Alamo).
+even till Zorro, The Miserables, and the

 Characters